anchiao0417/nove/content/post/how-to-solve-homebrew-installation-failure.md

 However, in my case, I get this message whenever I try to log in to the download page:

-> We are unable to process your request.
-An unknown error occurred.
+"We are unable to process your request.
+An unknown error occurred."

 It's hard to get a clue of what makes it happen since it says 'unknown error'.
 I contacted Apple Customer service for help, unfortunately they couldn't address the problem.
 Apple should fix this problem seriously.